-Australian Smokeshow Flaunts Round Booty In Pink Spandex: ‘That Post Workout Endorphins Glow’
+Australian Smokeshow Tammy Hembrow Flaunts Round Booty In Pink Spandex: 'That Post Workout Endorphins Glow'

 "Wow you are very very beautiful sweetheart.
 You look phenomenol," a third person remarked.

-“HOW DO YOU LOOK THIS GOOD AFTER A WORKOUT.
-Life is not fair,’ a fourth fan commented alongside a few flames.
+"HOW DO YOU LOOK THIS GOOD AFTER A WORKOUT.
+Life is not fair,' a fourth fan wrote alongside a few flames.